dave-heslop74/PmagPylot/INDEX.md

 ## How to use this index

-1. **If this is the start of a new session** (i.e. no prior PmagPylot context exists yet in the conversation), follow the "Opening message" instructions below before doing anything else.
+1. **If this is the start of a new session** (i.e. this knowledge base hasn't been loaded yet in the conversation), follow the "Opening message" guidance below before doing anything else.
 2. Read the user's request.
 3. **Always load `functions/policy.md` first, before anything else** — from the local clone obtained in Step 0 (`functions/policy.md`).
 This defines a behavioral rule that applies to the entire session: search for and use real PmagPy functions rather than improvising calculations.
 This rule is load-bearing and must be followed regardless of which workflow is active.
 4. Identify which workflow/convention module(s) below are relevant and fetch those files using the full URLs given.